brendanmcoyne/CS506-FinalProject/README.md

 This runs automated tests defined in test_model.py using pytest.

-utomated Testing & GitHub Workflow
+Automated Testing & GitHub Workflow

 The project includes:

-test_model.py containing simple but meaningful tests:
+A file called test_model.py that helps to:

-Ensures the merged dataset is not empty
+- Ensure the merged dataset is not empty

-Confirms Win% values are valid
+- Confirm Win% values are valid

-Verifies payroll and standings year ranges
+- Verify payroll and standings year ranges

-Tests linear regression can fit without errors
+- Test linear regression can fit without errors

 A GitHub Actions workflow (.github/workflows/tests.yml) runs automatically whenever code is pushed.

 This ensures reproducibility and correctness of the core logic.

-⚾ Project Overview
+### Project Overview
-Goal of Project
+Goal of Project:

-To analyze whether higher payroll spending in Major League Baseball correlates with greater on-field success.
+To analyze whether higher payroll spending in Major League Baseball correlates with higher win percentage and playoff success.
 Success is measured using:

-Win percentage
+- Win percentage

-Playoff appearances
+- Playoff appearances

-Division titles
+- Division titles

-World Series wins
+- World Series wins

-This project explicitly studies correlation, not causation — spending more money does not cause success but may be associated with structural advantages (market size, player development, management quality, etc.).
+This project explicitly studies correlation, not causation — spending more money does not cause success but may be associated with it.

-📊 Data Sources
+### Data Sources
 1. Payroll Data (2000–2015 and 2016–2025)

 Scraped from SteveTheUmp / Spotrac-style reports showing:

-Team active roster payroll
+- Team active roster payroll

-Payroll rank per season
+- Payroll rank per season

 2. Standings & Performance Data

 Scraped from Pro Baseball Reference, including:

-Wins, losses, win percentage
+- Wins, losses, win percentage

-Division placement
+- Division placement

-Playoff appearance
+- Playoff appearance

-Division win
+- Division win

-World Series win
+- World Series win

 Final Dataset Features